highlight/highlight/README.md

 ### Traces: Track the performance of operations on your server.

--   **Powerful Search**: Search across all your logs, with automatic property collection -> [docs](https://www.highlight.io/docs/general/product-features/general-features/search)
+-   **Powerful Search**: Search across all your traces, with automatic property collection -> [docs](https://www.highlight.io/docs/general/product-features/general-features/search)
 -   **Log Alerts**: Set thresholds for your log alerts, and view them in the alerts dashboard -> [docs](https://www.highlight.io/docs/general/product-features/general-features/alerts)
--   **Embedded Session Replay and Errors**: See all of the sessions & errors associated a log or a trace.
+-   **Embedded Session Replay, Errors and Logs**: See all of the sessions, errors, and logs associated to a trace.
 -   **SDK Support**: Support for a long (and growing!) list of [SDKs](#sdks).
 -   **Integrations with your favorite tools** -> [docs](https://highlight.io/docs/general/integrations/overview)